Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### Built-in ORC Extractor and Outputter is in Private Preview

 We have started a private preview of a built-in ORC extractor and outputter.
-Please [contact us](mailto:usql@microsoft.com) if you want to try it out and provide us with your feedback.
+Please [contact us](mailto:usql@microsoft.com) if you want to try it and provide us with your feedback.

 This feature addresses the following user-voice feedback: [Read from and write to Optimized Row Columnar (ORC) format](https://feedback.azure.com/forums/327234-data-lake/suggestions/10701201-read-from-and-write-to-optimized-row-columnar-orc)

 #### Data-driven Output Partitioning with `OUTPUT` fileset is in Private Preview

 We have started a private preview of the data-driven output partitioning with filesets.
-It will give you the ability to use column values to create parts of a file path and partition the remaining data into different files based on these values.
+It enables you to use column values to create parts of a file path and partition the remaining data into different files based on these values.

 This feature addresses the following user-voice feedback: [Support 'dynamic' output file names in ADLA](https://feedback.azure.com/forums/327234-data-lake/suggestions/10550388-support-dynamic-output-file-names-in-adla)